EIP-7928 - Block-Level Access Lists

 block_access_list_hash: Hash32 = keccak256(rlp.encode(block_access_list))

-The block body includes a BlockAccessList containing all account accesses and state changes.
-This field is RLP-encoded as a list of AccountChanges.
+The BlockAccessList is not included in the block body.
+The EL stores BALs separately and transmits them as a field in the ExecutionPayload via the engine API.
+The BAL is RLP-encoded as a list of AccountChanges.
 When no state changes are present, this field is the empty RLP list 0xc0, i.e. rlp.encode([]).

 RLP Data Structures